eldowling/appetite_fitness_prj4/README.md

 	- [Rating Systems in HTML, CSS and JS - Steve Griffith](https://www.youtube.com/watch?v=dPCj6Qkq13Y&t=48s)
 	- [#9.
 Django Ratings - Programming Knowledge .360](https://www.youtube.com/watch?v=uRJuONWrlEw&t=149s)
 	- [Convert ratings in stars in Django template - Stack Overflow](https://stackoverflow.com/questions/55448221/convert-ratings-in-stars-in-django-template)
 	- I successfully installed and implemented this Django application in order to generate the Product Star ratings and user review ratings.
-However when I began testing the star-ratings within the site I realised that it wasn't working exactly how I wanted it to and that the star ratings could be selected and un-selected too.
+However when I began testing the star-ratings within the site I realised that it wasn't working exactly how I wanted it to and that the star ratings could be selected and deselected too.
 There was also problems with other customisations I wanted to make, and although there is some documentation available for various settings used to customise the app, the documentation was limited and I couldn't find solutions to what I wanted to do.
 I then decided to uninstall the app and find an alternative solution.
 The link for the django-star-ratings app is below
 	- [django-star-ratings app](https://pypi.org/project/django-star-ratings/)
 	- [Please Add documentation for 'how to use' django-star-ratings with needed screenshots #140 - GitHub](https://github.com/wildfish/django-star-ratings/issues/140)
 	- [Django Rated Reviews - Quick start guide](https://django-rated-reviews.readthedocs.io/en/latest/quickstart.html)